Elmore Spencer

-Elmore Spencer (born December 6, 1969) is an American retired professional basketball player who was selected by the Los Angeles Clippers in the 1st round (25th overall) of the 1992 NBA Draft.
+Elmore Spencer (born December 6, 1969) is an American former professional basketball player who was selected by the Los Angeles Clippers in the first round (25th pick overall) of the 1992 NBA draft.
 Spencer played for the Clippers, Denver Nuggets, Portland Trail Blazers, and Seattle SuperSonics in 5 NBA seasons.
 His best year as a pro came during the 1993-94 season as a Clipper when he appeared in 76 games and averaged 8.9 ppg.
 Born in Atlanta, Georgia, he played collegiately at the University of Georgia, Connors State College (where he led the team to the NJCAA National title his sophomore year) and the University of Nevada, Las Vegas.